Innmind/documentation/docs/getting-started/framework/http.md

 Now `curl http://localhost:8080/` will return a `200` response with the content `Hello world`.

-You can specify placeholder in your routes like this:
+You can specify placeholders in your routes like this:

 ```php title="public/index.php" hl_lines="1 7 10 15"
 use Innmind\Router\Route\Variables;